meng3540/parallel-patterns-histograms/README.md

 The algorithm for the basic implementation of a histogram in CUDA was provided by the course textbook: [Programming Massively Parallel Processors, 3rd Edition by Morgan Kaufmann](https://learning.oreilly.com/library/view/programming-massively-parallel/9780128119877/).

-First we make sure we have all the required libraries included:

 ```C++
 __global__ void calculateHisto(char* buffer, int* histo, int size, int numBins)
 {